red-hat-data-services/product-pages-generator/README.md

 - `config.properties`: Configuration file.

 ## APIs/External Services Used
-This project uses the SmartSheet API for data retrieval and manipulation.
+This project uses the SmartSheet API/Java SDK for data retrieval and manipulation.

 ## Troubleshooting
 ### Issue: API key authentication fails
-- **Solution**: Check if the API key is correctly configured in `config.properties`.
+- **Solution**: Check if the API key is correctly configured in `config.properties` and check for the log in the github actions.

 ## Contributions
 Contributions are welcome!
 Follow these steps to contribute: